Design4Services

 Getting the Most from the Site

 Design4Services is unashamedly pluralistic.
-It will cover material that you may have encountered before, under various labels, e.g. Design Thinking, BPR, BPM, Lean and Agile.
+It will cover material that you may have encountered before under various labels, e.g. Design Thinking, Business Process Reengineering (BPR), Business Process Management (BPM), Lean and Agile.
 To get the most from the site, it is important to approach this material afresh.
 A lot of good concepts and ideas get distorted over time, through mis-interpretation and commercialisation.
 Here, everything is viewed afresh, through the unifying lens of Systems Thinking.

 Design4Services aims to provide short, concise and accessible introductions to each topic.
-Beyond this, it provides links to additional resources, in the form of further reading and useful (free or low cost) resources published by others; and to other useful sites on service design and improvement.
+Beyond this, it provides links to additional resources, in the form of further reading and useful (free or low cost) resources published by others; and to other useful sites on service operations management and improvement.

-In addition to the articles, there is a service design blog and micro-blog, providing the latest news and comment on all things service design related.
+In addition to the articles, there is a blog providing the latest news and comment on all things service design related.
+I also provide links to my most recent postings on LinkedIn.

 If you are an organisation looking for some more tailored advice and/or direct assistance, then please visit the Consultancy page.